 CONTRAINDICATIONS (some may be relative)

 There has been much debate over the ideal method of reducing unwanted breast tissue and providing a predictable and sustainable shape with the least conspicuous scars.
-Even today, many debates persist over whether reductions using the most commonly performed Wise-pattern (anchor) incisions are to be eventually replaced in favour by vertical reduction patterns.
+Even today, many debates persist over wither reductions using the most commonly performed Wise-pattern (anchor) incisions are to be eventually replaced in favour by vertical reduction patterns.
 Other still have designs on eliminating the vertical scar portion on the breast, leaving only the scar in the breast fold.
 These debates exist because there is no perfect solution.

 There are several methods of accomplishing the latter, which include: